frederikheld/pot-pourri-devices/environment-monitoring-wifi/README.md

-# Pot Monitoring WiFi device
+# Environment Monitoring WiFi device

 This is the standard device for your _Pot Pourri_ setup.
 It's a _NodeMCU_ with sensors that can communicate via WiFi.
 It publishes sensor readings in defined intervals to a _MQTT_ topic.